On Rapid mixing for random walks on nilmanifolds: Introduction

 Mixing plays a key role in the study of statistical properties of dynamical systems.
 Many classical systems are exponentially mixing (see e.g. \cite[Appendix A]{DFL}).
 The random walks we consider do not exhibit exponential mixing, {so the best estimate we can hope for is that the mixing of $C^r$ observables occurs at a $O(N^{-q(r)})$ rate with $q(r)\to\infty$ as $r\to\infty$.
 This is exactly the definition of rapid mixing that we have provided.
 Our main result shows that most sufficiently rich walks are indeed rapid mixing.} Rapid mixing is also sufficient to establish several key statistical properties, {including the Central Limit Theorem, see Appendix \ref{AppCLT}}.

 Nilmanifolds support a rich and well-studied variety of homogeneous dynamical systems.
 These systems, in addition to being of purely dynamical interest, are also of interest to the broader mathematical community as their dynamical properties can have important consequences in other fields, particularly {number theory \cite{Fu61, F17} and combinatorics \cite{HK18}}.
 In part due to the complexity of their algebraic structures, dynamics on higher-dimensional nilmanifolds are not yet completely understood.
-In this paper, we prove the rapid mixing of almost all random walks on nilmanifolds generated by a {sufficiently large (finite) number of group elements.} In particular, we will define a technical algebraic condition called {\em $m$-greatness} and show that almost any random walk on an $m$-great nilmanifold supported on $m$ translations is rapid mixing. {We then show that every step-$s$ nilmanifold is $s$-great.} This leads to the following theorem which applies to all nilmanifolds. \begin{theorem} For any step-$s$ nilmanifold $M=G/\Gamma$, there is a constant $N_G\leq s$ such that for $m\geq N_G$, almost every random walk generated by $m$ translations is rapid mixing. \end{theorem}
+In this paper, we prove the rapid mixing of almost all random walks on nilmanifolds generated by a {sufficiently large (finite) number of group elements.} In particular, we will define a technical algebraic condition called {\em $m$-greatness} and show that almost any random walk on an $m$-great nilmanifold supported on $m$ translations is rapid mixing. {We then show that every step-$s$ nilmanifold is $s$-great.} This leads to the following theorem which applies to all nilmanifolds. \begin{lettertheorem} For any step-$s$ nilmanifold $M=G/\Gamma$, there is a constant $N_G\leq s$ such that for $m\geq N_G$, almost every random walk generated by $m$ translations is rapid mixing. \end{lettertheorem}

+Here and below we say that a property holds almost everywhere if it fails on a subset of zero $\mu^m$--measure.

+We note that even in the case of the torus there are exceptional walks for which mixing can be slower than any power of time.
+In fact, \cite{D02} identifies a Diophantine condition which is {\em necessary} and sufficient for rapid mixing.
+Therefore, {\em almost every} can not be replaced by every in Theorem \ref{allNilmanifoldsTheorem} (as well as Theorem \ref{ThRM} below).
+Additionally, we note that the rate of mixing we obtain cannot be improved to an exponential rate.
+This follows from the fact that modes on the torus of the type $e^{2\pi i \lambda x}$ mix at a rate that is exponential but the exponent tends to 1 along a subsequence of $\lambda$s going to infinity.

-The primary weakness of this theorem is that it sometimes requires more than two generators to guarantee that rapid mixing random walks are of full measure.
+The primary weakness of Theorem \ref{allNilmanifoldsTheorem} is that it sometimes requires more than two generators to guarantee that rapid mixing random walks are of full measure.
 Within certain special classes of nilmanifolds, we can overcome this deficiency.
 Among these are the \emph{quasi-abelian} nilmanifolds, which have previously been studied in the context of parabolic flow dynamics \cite{Rav18,FF23}.
-We also give special attention to triangular nilmanifolds and step-3 nilmanifolds, and ultimately show the following theorem. \begin{theorem} If $G$ is quasi-abelian, triangular, or step-3 or lower, then $N_G = 2$. \end{theorem}
+We also give special attention to triangular nilmanifolds and step-3 nilmanifolds, and ultimately show the following theorem. \begin{lettertheorem} If $G$ is quasi-abelian, triangular, or step-3 or lower, then $N_G = 2$. \end{lettertheorem}

-As we shall see, the argument requires certain polynomials arising from the Lie algebra structure to be linearly independent.